Endgame tablebase: Metrics

+DTZ is the only metric which supports the fifty-move rule as it determines the distance to a "zeroing-move" (i.e. a move which resets the move count to zero under the fifty-move rule).
+By definition, all "won" positions will always have DTZ $\leq$ DTC $\leq$ DTM.
+In pawnless positions or positions with only blocked pawns, DTZ is identical to DTC.

-The difference between DTC and DTM can be understood by analyzing the diagram at right.
-How White should proceed depends on which metric is used.
+The difference between DTC and DTM can be understood by analyzing the diagram at the right.
+The optimal play depends on which metric is used.

 According to the DTC metric, White should capture the rook because that leads immediately to a position which will certainly win (DTC = 1), but it will take two more moves actually to checkmate (DTM = 3).
 In contrast according to the DTM metric, White mates in two moves, so DTM = DTC = 2.

 This difference is typical of many endgames.
-Usually DTC is smaller than DTM, but the DTM metric leads to the quickest checkmate.
-Exceptions occur where the weaker side has only a king, and in the unusual endgame of two knights versus one pawn; then DTC = DTM because either there is no defending material to capture or capturing the material does no good.
-(Indeed, capturing the defending pawn in the latter endgame results in a draw, unless it results in immediate mate.)
+DTC is always smaller than or equal to DTM, but the DTM metric always leads to the quickest checkmate.
+Incidentally, DTC = DTM in the unusual endgame of two knights versus one pawn because capturing the pawn (the only material Black has) results in a draw, unless the capture is also checkmate.